 Valentine’s Day Feelings and Coping Skills Lesson:

 The last Valentine’s Day activity I would like to share with you is my Valentine’s Day Feelings and Coping Skills Lesson.
 This lesson includes all sorts of digital and printable activities that teach students to identify and cope with 8 emotions…all with a fun Valentine’s Day theme!
 I love reviewing all of the 8 feelings on the smart board and letting students act them out.
 Then, I model and we practice together 3 coping skills to manage each emotion.
-Closing the lesson with the candy hearts feelings craft is a great way to check their understanding, and also makes for an adorable bulletin board or hallway display!

 My very favorite part of this lesson is the “Fill the Candy Hearts Jar” feelings check-in.
 Students choose heart emojis that express how they are feeling and place them on the jar.
 This is a simple but fun way to gauge how students are feeling and coping – especially those kiddos who are hesitant to speak or share!